e-nneka/hotel_manager/README.md

 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.

-Dappazon
-Technology Stack & Tools
+# Hotel Manager Technology Stack & Tools
 Solidity (Writing Smart Contracts & Tests)
 Javascript (React & Testing)
 Hardhat (Development Framework)